architdate/PKHeX-Auto-Legality-Mod/README.md

 The instructions for each one of these will be located within their own folders within the `Addons (Optional)` folder in the repository
 Current Addons:
 - PGL Rental QR Teams auto legal genning.
 Also copies the Showdown spread to clipboard for convenience.
+- MGDB Downloader.
+Downloads and updates the latest MGDB file.
+Requires an internet connection.

 ## Adding Priority to event searches.